expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 ## Setup

-> **Note**: You can test this library in development in the iOS Expo client without following any of the instructions below; however, you'll need to do this setup in order to use Apple Authentication in your standalone app.
-When you test in the Expo client, you will be signing into Expo rather than your own app, and so the identifiers and values you receive will likely be different than what you'll receive in production.

 1. Enable the "Sign In with Apple" capability in your app.
 For bare projects, enable the capability in Xcode under "Signing & Capabilities" -- you'll need to be on Xcode 11 or later.
 For managed projects, set `ios.usesAppleSignIn` to `true` in app.json.
 2. Log into the Apple Developer Console, go to "Certificates, Identifiers, & Profiles" and then "Identifiers".
 3. You need to choose a primary app for the Apple Sign In configuration.
 This is the app whose icon will show up in the Apple Sign In system UI.
 If you have a set of related apps you might choose the "main" app as the primary, but most likely you'll want to just use the app you're working on now as the primary.
 4. In the list of identifiers, click on the one corresponding to your primary app.
 Enable the "Sign In with Apple" capability, click "Edit", and choose the "Enable as a primary App ID" option.
 Save the new configuration.
 5. If you chose a different app to be the primary, you'll also need to open up the configuration page for your current app, enable the "Sign In with Apple" capability, click "Edit" and choose the "Group with an existing primary App ID" option.
 Save this configuration as well.
 6. Finally, go to the "Keys" page and register a new key.
 Add the "Sign In with Apple" capability, and make sure to choose the correct primary app on the configuration screen.

+## Development and Testing

+You can test this library in development in the iOS Expo client without following any of the instructions above; however, you'll need to do this setup in order to use Apple Authentication in your standalone app.
+When you test in the Expo client, you will be signing into Expo rather than your own app, and so the identifiers and values you receive will likely be different than what you'll receive in production.

+You can do limited testing of this library on the iOS simulator.
+However, not all methods will behave the same as on a device, so we highly recommend testing on a real device when possible while developing.

 ## API